 //skip unchanged part

 For each DRB that has been successfully established and for which the Performance Delay Monitoring IE was included in the DRB to Be Setup List IE contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, store this information and use it to perform delay measurements on the successfully established DRBs.

+If the A-IoT UE Reader Authorized IE is contained in the UE CONTEXT SETUP REQUEST message and it is set to "authorized", the gNB-DU node shall, if supported, consider that the UE is authorized as A-IoT UE Reader.

 Interaction with UE Inactivity Notification procedure